IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 ![27](../imagesLab7/27.png)

-Select on **Embed** tab.
+4. Select on **Embed** tab.
 Copy the **script** tag .

 ![28](../imagesLab7/28.png)

 ## Embed this code in web html file to run the AI assistant.

+Download the files [FundManager](../files/FundManager.html) and [John Doe Portfolio.pdf](../files/JohnDoePortfolio.pdf) to proceed with the steps below.

-Use sample HTML file provided and add the script tag copied above to render the AI Assistant created in the steps above .
+Ass the script tag copied in step 4 to render the AI Assistant in the wed page .

 ## Running the AI Assistant in a web page